DimitriDerthe/puppeteer-gcp-cloudfunctions/README.md

 # Cloud Function Settings

 Memory : 1Go

 Trigger : HTTP

 Env : NodeJS 8

 Function : webcheck

 # Parameters

-url : set an HTTP o HTTPS URL in parameter of your cloud function URL
+url : set an HTTP or HTTPS URL in parameter of your cloud function URL

 Have fun !